BNasmith/PTForsyth/PTFWorkofChrist.md

 That is a certain kind of reconciliation or absorption.
-But moral, spiritual reconciliation^ where we have personal beings to deal with, is much more than fusion ; more than absorp- tion ; it is communion.
+But moral, spiritual reconciliation^ where we have personal beings to deal with, is much more than fusion; more than absorp- tion; it is communion.
 It is more than placing us in our niche.
 When we think in the philo- sophic way it practically means that reconcilia- tion is understood almost entirely from man's